 Popol Vuh has been extensively studied since the 1850s as an ethnographic and historiographic source on pre-conquest Indian culture.
 This is attributable to two main causes.
 First, physical anthropology did not mature sufficiently until after the Second World War such that it could explain the ancient culture.
 Second, there was a significant loss of indigenous culture during the early conquest.
 These two issues effectively reduced all study of the ancient culture to the accounts written by early European colonizers.
 The late Renaissance period also generated an epistemological predisposition for written records as being fixed, redemonstrable sources of information.
 Over time, these circumstances eroded popular understanding of Popol Vuh’s conservation.

 After Ximénez’s death in late 1729 or early 1730, his manuscripts remained in the convent of his order.
 When General Francisco Morazán expelled the clerics a hundred years later, much of the convent’s library transferred to the Universidad de San Carlos.
-Ximénez’s writings were seen there in 1854 by Carl Scherzer and also in 1855 by Charles Étienne Brasseur de Bourbourg.
+Ximénez’s writings were seen there in 1854 by Austrian adventurer Carl Scherzer and also in 1855 by French Abbott Charles Étienne Brasseur de Bourbourg.
 Brasseur removed Ximénez’s ecclesiastic manuscript back to France and, furthermore, remained very secretive and misleading about his source material.
 With Brasseur’s death in 1874, his library passed to Alphonse Pinart whom he had met at the 1867 Paris International Exposition.
 Pinart fell into financial ruin in the 1880s and sold his collection at auction in 1883.
-The work containing “Popol Vuh” was purchased by or on behalf of Edward E. Ayer for his personal collection which he ultimately donated to The Newberry Library over a period from 1897 to 1911.
+The work containing “Popol Vuh” was purchased by or on behalf of Chicago magnate Edward E. Ayer for his personal collection.
+Ayer ultimately donated his astounding collection to The Newberry Library in 1897.
+His collection was so vast, however, that its transference was not complete until 1911.
 Ximénez’s manuscript was catalogued as Ayer ms 1515 under the title of its first treatise, Arte de las tres lengvas.
 In 1941, Guatemalan Ambassador Adrián Recinos (re)discovered Popol Vuh within Ximénez’s manuscript at the Newberry.
 This in turn paved the way for Recinos to publish the first direct edition in nearly a century.
 Ximénez’s manuscript is the oldest and only known written account of the narrative and is the principal source for editions.
 Over time, a number of misapprehensions have tragically entered mainstream Popol Vuh scholarship.

 Unlike modern literary texts, Popol Vuh is not defined by the static text that appears within the four corners of its pages.
 From Ximénez’s initial act of conservation to the present day, every iteration is endowed with an intrinsic agenda that is revealed as much by the edition as by the lives of the editors.
 Ximénez’s paratext plainly disclosed a evangelical purpose.
 Scherzer was interested in credit for discovery of Ximénez’s authentic manuscript.
 Brasseur dismissed Ximénez’s paratext and endeavored to turn his edition into an ethnological study.
 Adrián Recinos sought to popularize Popol Vuh as a cultural artifact.
 Today, an objective understanding of Popol Vuh requires a fundamental appreciation of the layers of editorial agency (which is extensively reviewed in my dissertation).

-Popol Vuh is also a dual entity that exists as both a physical text and as an ethereal construct.
+Popol Vuh is a dual entity that exists as both a physical text and as an ethereal construct.
 Its first two editions are arguably the most influential of all.
 While Scherzer’s 1857 edition focused narrowly on reproducing an archival document, Brasseur’s 1861 edition sought to offer an anthropological study (albeit it inept).
 It was Brasseur who first discarded Ximénez’s adjoining material, coined the title “Popol Vuh,” and divided the narrative into chapters.
 Brasseur also attached his own 262-page prefatory “dissertation.”
-As a consequence of Brasseur’s opacity and obfuscation of his source material, upon his death no one knew that Ximénez’s manuscript still existed nor that it had passed from Brasseur to Pinart, from Pinart to Ayer, and from Ayer to The Newberry Library.
+Upon his death—and in no small way a consequence of his opacity and obfuscation—no one knew that Ximénez’s manuscript still existed nor that it had passed from Brasseur to Pinart, from Pinart to Ayer, and from Ayer to The Newberry Library.

-Following Brasseur, all editions until 1947 are indirect works based on Brasseur and Scherzer (and to a lesser extent, Ximénez’s monolingual redaction found in Historia de la provinçia).
-One of the more recognized works was by Georges Raynaud in 1925.
-One of Raynaud’s students at the Sorbonne was Miguel Ángel Asturias who collaborated on the edition and produced a Spanish translation in 1927.
+All editions between 1861 and 1947 are indirect works based on Brasseur, Scherzer, or Ximénez’s Historia de la provinçia.
+One of the more recognized works from this period was by Georges Raynaud in 1925.
+Miguel Ángel Asturias studied under Raynaud at the Sorbonne.
+After initial collaboration, Asturias produced a Spanish translation in 1927.
 Asturias, in turn, brought Popol Vuh back into the literary consciousness through his novel, Hombres de maíz.

-In 1941, Guatemalan diplomat Adrián Recinos (re)discovered Ximénez’s manuscript in The Newberry Library and prepared the first direct edition in nearly eighty years.
-Since then, editions can reasonably be assumed to be based principally on Ximénez’s manuscript.
-Brasseur’s influence is still evident in the perpetuation of his “Popol Vuh” moniker and in the chapter divisions.
+Adrián Recinos’ (re)discovery of Ximénez’s manuscript in The Newberry Library gave rise to the first direct edition in nearly eighty years.
+Since then, editions can reasonably be assumed to be based principally on Ximénez’s manuscript, but Brasseur’s influence is still evident in the perpetuation of his “Popol Vuh” title and in the chapter divisions.
 Some editors have attempted to versify the Quiché text.
 The following table gives the prominent editions of Popol Vuh.

 |1857||Scherzer, Carl.
 Las Historias del Origen de Los Indios.
 (There are two imprints on Scherzer’s edition, Vienna and London)|